 Opportunity to request beamtime for Neutron Scattering

 The CNMS is cooperating with ORNL's neutron scattering facilities to allow users to request neutron beamtime within a CNMS user proposal, provided that the main part of the proposed work would be carried out at CNMS.
 To request beamtime at one of ORNL’s neutron facilities, CNMS users should attach the 2-page Neutron Scattering appendix with their CNMS proposal submission.
 The beamtime request will be reviewed concurrently with the CNMS proposal review.
 CNMS access for any proposal will still be based entirely on the CNMS’s standard peer-review process.
 A CNMS user whose beamtime request is declined will be welcome to submit a standalone proposal directly to the neutron user program in their next proposal call.
-CNMS user proposals submitted during this cycle may request neutron beamtime during the experiment period that will begin in July 2015.
+CNMS user proposals submitted during this cycle may request neutron beamtime during the experiment period July-December 2015.
 Note that if the primary thrust of the proposal is to obtain access to neutron scattering, prospective users must submit the proposal directly to the neutron scattering user program.

 The CNMS offers two types of sample design and synthesis capabilities specifically to enable forefront neutron scattering investigations: